top of page

 Q + A

-Why is manual lymph drainage beneficial post-surgery?
+Why is lymphatic massage (MLD) beneficial post-surgery?

 MLD is beneficial after surgery because it gently yet effectively reduces swelling, bruising & pain.
 MLD stimulates lymphatic system function; accelerating the removal of excess swelling, bacteria, cellular debris & protein out of the effected tissues.
 MLD techniques transport excess fluid out of swollen areas & away from incisions; decreasing the tissue pressure which improves healing outcomes.
 MLD techniques reduce swelling without causing more swelling & tissue damage to occur; making it vastly different than traditional massage, body contouring & wood therapy techniques.